SauravC99/Genetic-Algorithm/README.md

 # Genetic-Algorithm
-Implementation of the Genetic Algorithm in Python
+Implementation of a Genetic Algorithm in Python

+Run it by running the genetic.py file